Pre-trial detention: United Kingdom

 Remanding a suspect following arrest and until their first hearing at a magistrates' court is a decision made by the police using the criteria set above.
-Any such person ‘remanded in police custody’ will be transported from the police cells to the next available sitting magistrate's court.
+Any such person 'remanded in police custody' will be transported from the police cells to the next available sitting magistrate's court.
 This may be the same day, or may require the remanded individual to stay in police custody overnight or over the weekend.
 At the first hearing, the court will decide whether it necessary to remand the suspect until the end of the trial.
 If the suspect is not remanded the court may issue bail conditions for suspect to abide to until the trial.
 Adults will be held on court remand at a regular prison, while those below the age of 18 will be held at a secure centre for young people.
 If a remanded suspect is convicted and given a prison sentence, the time they spent on remand is deducted from the length of the sentence.
-In some cases, a convicted suspect has been released immediately after being sentenced, if the time they spent on remand was longer than or equal to the sentence they received.
+A convicted suspect may be released immediately after being sentenced, if the time they spent on remand was longer than or equal to the sentence they received.